 • If you live in Northern Ireland, use NIDirect to mark them on a map

-How to make a claim
+How to make a claim for pothole damage

-When collecting pothole evidence, please ensure you follow the law—do not measure potholes on motorways or any other dangerous locations where stopping is illegal or unsafe – your personal safety comes first.
+When collecting pothole evidence, please ensure you follow the law, do not measure potholes on motorways or any other dangerous locations where stopping is illegal or unsafe – your personal safety comes first.

 The service includes a thorough safety inspection by a qualified Halfords expert, covering elements such as damage to the tyres, wheels, suspension and wheel alignment.
 Customers will be given a report outlining any damage noted on the vehicle, and a non-committal quote, all of which can be used for part of any claim.